sgago/algomon/study.md

 - Resources can be **pushed** to the CDN.
 That is, software engineers push assets up and then those assets are propogated through the other CDN nodes.
 Push is flexible and can be accurate, but it requires engineers to put in maintenance effort.
 - **Pull** CDNs will fetch assets based on request.
 If the CDN doesn't have the asset, it'll be retrieved from the origin server.
 Pull CDNs relax the maitenance burden and save space as assets are only uploaded on request.
 Unfortunately, pull CDN disadvantage comes in the form of duplicate requests to the origin server.
 If an asset isn't cached and CDNs receive many requests, they can send duplicate requests to the origin server for content.
 Also, first time visitors will have a slow experience.
 One could offset this by manually requesting pages as soon as they are available, however.

-# Napkin math 🧻
+# Napkin math
 Also known as back of the envelope calculations.

-Note that these numbers are heavily rounded for memorizing.
-We want to be in the ballpark for creating useful mental models.
+These numbers are **heavily** rounded for memorizing.
+We want to be in the ballpark for creating useful mental models and to develop a gut feel for numbers being discussed to streamline conversations and make sure we've got a top-notch metnal model of what's being talked about.
+If you need accurate numbers, then do your Ti-83 math instead.

 ## Costs
+Cloud costs are important.
+It's good to have a sense of how much cloud computing costs will run.
+If we're using 400, four core CPUs per month, we want to know what that'll cost.

 Name | $/time/quantity | Description
 --- | --- | ---
 Core | $10/mo/core | Cost of cloud computing cores per month (typically have many)